Injury Attorneys | Restoring LivesTM

 In Indiana, the timeline to file dram shop claims is two years.
 Dram shop cases are civil cases, so liability is expressed as financial compensation.
 Things such as lost wages, pain and suffering, medical bills, or damaged property can be reimbursed in these suits.

-If you or a loved one have been injured as a result of a drunk driving accident, contact the Indianapolis Automobile Accident Attorneys of Wilson Kehoe Winingham.
+If you or a loved one have been injured as a result of a drunk driving accident, contact an Indianapolis auto accident attorney from Wilson Kehoe Winingham.
 For thirty years, the lawyers at WKW have handled treacherous cases involving severe injuries sustained in car accidents.
 We can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.